indusGitRepo/Mancala-Game/README.md

 An in-depth paragraph about your project and overview of use.

-There are 11 executable classes not including the AI portion of this assignment, and all the testing classes.
+There are 11 executable classes, and all the testing classes.
 10 of the classes come together as individual parts of the full game and are used on the TextUI.
 Including the junit tests you are able ensure smaller parts of the program work well, and reducing the difficulty of testing a large amount of code.
-The AI portion gave a starting point on how to start coding the games logic.
 The textUI is what actually uses the MancalaGame which uses the Board class to make the game work.
 The textUI is an attempt at a more object oriented designed textUI.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing and running your program.
+* prerequisites, libraries, OS version, etc., needed before installing and running your program.

 You need gradle to be able to compile and run my program.

 ### Executing program

 * How to build and run the program
-* Step-by-step bullets
 ```

 Compile: gradle build